WubWub Audio custom speaker with ribbon tweeter and drivers in dramatic lighting

 How long does custom speaker fabrication take?

-Typically 8–12 weeks from design approval to delivery.
+Typically 6–12 weeks or more from design approval to delivery.
 This includes CAD design, CNC cabinet fabrication, driver integration, amplifier assembly (for powered models), and bench testing.
 Installation and room calibration add 1–3 days depending on system complexity.

 Ready to Hear the Difference?